zfeizollahi/dsc-1-09-13-normal-gaussian-distributions-lab-online-ds-sp-000/README.md

 ## Objectives
 You will be able to:
-* Generate random normal distributions in Python with given parameters
+* Generate random normal distributions in python with given parameters
 * Calculate the density function for normal distributions
 * Use seaborn to visualize distributions with histograms and density functions